Cian Software Engineer Salary in Moscow Metro Area | RUB 3.03M-RUB 4.19M+ | Levels.fyi

 The median Software Engineer compensation in Moscow Metro Area package at Cian totals RUB 4.19M per year.
-View the base salary, stock, and bonus breakdowns for Cian's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Cian's total compensation packages.
 Last updated: 9/30/2025

 Company